nhsuk/nhsuk-service-manual/README.md

 ## Running the application via the browser

 Prior to running Gitpod you must install the <a href="https://github.com/apps/gitpod-io/installations/new">Gitpod application</a> on your Github account.

+Gitpod also requires access to public repositories this can be enabled <a href="https://gitpod.io/integrations">here</a>.

 Using your own Github credentials you can create, change, commit and push to branches via our Gitpod container via the button below.